dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 **CONDITION 3: IF the sample data tarfile for the category does not exist** (because it is a new use case category), continue to the next step.

-Remove old data (if applicable)
-"""""""""""""""""""""""""""""""

-If the pull request notes mention an old directory path that should be removed, please remove that directory.
-Be careful not to remove any files that are still needed.

 Create the new sample data tarfile
 """"""""""""""""""""""""""""""""""